itaiyasur/twelve-coin-problem/README.md

 # Twelve Coin Problem

 ## Problem
-Given 12 coins, one of wich is counterfeit and either heavier or lighter than the other equal-weighing coins, find the counterfeit coin and its weight in a maximum of three balance weighings.
+Given 12 coins, one of which is counterfeit and either heavier or lighter than the other equal-weighing coins, find the counterfeit coin and its weight in a maximum of three balance weighings.

 ## Solution
 This solution involves splitting the coins into groups, initially: A1, A2, A3, A4; B1, B2, B3, B4; C1, C2, C3, C4.